arsya371/prenivdlapp-cli/README.md

-# Social Media Downloader CLI (PRENIVDL)
+# Prenivdlapp CLI (PRENIVDL)

-A powerful command-line interface for downloading videos and media from TikTok, Facebook, Instagram, Twitter, Douyin, Spotify, Pinterest, Apple Music, YouTube, CapCut, and Bluesky.
+Prenivdlapp CLI is a powerful command-line interface for downloading videos and media from TikTok, Facebook, Instagram, Twitter, Douyin, Spotify, Pinterest, Apple Music, YouTube, CapCut, and Bluesky.
 Designed with beautiful ASCII art and interactive prompts.

 ## Features